 Protection for the URL adds security.
 Pharming scams that redirect a legitimate request won’t be an issue for Bitdefender, or any other antivirus with phishing protection, to handle.

-Phishing protection isn’t as common as ransomware protection among antivirus software.
+Phishing protection isn’t as common as ransomware protection among antivirus software (see our ransomware statistics piece for reasons of why you’d need that, though).
 There are options besides Bitdefender, though.
 Webroot, for instance, has some of the best phishing protection in the industry, which you can find out more about in our Webroot SecureAnywhere review.

 AVG also provides phishing protection.
 It monitors your browser and email, so there are two layers of analysis.
 You can learn more about it and why we think it’s the best free offering on the market in our AVG review.